CMU-CREATE-Lab/video-labeling-tool/README.md

 Get a batch of videos.
 If the client type is not researcher, gold standards (with known labels) will be randomly placed to evaluate the label quality.
 - Available methods: POST
 - Required fields:
-  - "user_token", from /api/v1/login
+  - "user_token": from /api/v1/login
 - Returned data:
   - "data": video metadata
-  - "video_token", video token for verification when sending the labels back to the server
+  - "video_token": video token for verification when sending the labels back to the server
 ```JavaScript
 // jQuery examples
 $.ajax({